grpc/proposal/L9-go-resolver-balancer-API.md

 ## Implementation

-The implementation will be divided into multiple steps and PRs:
+The implementation includes multiple steps and PRs:

 *  Change the interfaces and migrate current existing balancers
    * Provide a way to wrap old balancers into new APIs
 *  Add support for service config based on the new APIs
 *  Support switching balancers

+The implementation has been done (https://github.com/grpc/grpc-go/issues/1388).